 President-elect Donald Trump is cherry-picking the best white-collar criminals for his Cabinet, and the choices keep getting worse.

-As CNN reported, Trump is considering Kelly Loeffler as Secretary of the Department of Agriculture.
-Loeffler doesn’t look like she knows much about driving a tractor or feeding cattle.
-Still, she is good at skirting the rules on insider trading and being an unindicted co-conspirator in the Trump scheme to steal votes in Georgia while participating in a fake elector scheme for the 2020 election.
+But we do know that she and her husband, Jeff Sprecher, the chairman of the New York Stock Exchange and CEO of the Intercontinental Exchange (ICE), are good at skirting the rules on insider trading.
+Kelly was an unindicted co-conspirator in the Trump scheme to steal votes in Georgia while participating in a fake elector scheme for the 2020 election.

 Loeffler, a short-term Senator from Georgia, got her “get out of jail free card” after the special grand jury in Fulton County, Georgia, recommended charges against her, Republican Sen. Lindsey Graham of South Carolina, and former GOP Sens.
 David Perdue, according to the special counsel grand jury report released Sept.
 8, 2023.
 But, Fulton County District Attorney Fani Willis did not charge the lawmakers when she returned an indictment last month against former President Donald Trump and 18 co-defendants in that sprawling vote-fixing racketeering case.

-Loeffler is married to billionaire Jeff Sprecher, 69, the founder, chairman, and CEO of Intercontinental Exchange (ICE) and the New York Stock Exchange chairman.
+Loeffler is married to billionaire Jeff Sprecher, 69, the CEO of ICE and the New York Stock Exchange chairman.
 Sprecher is not an elected official and was never convicted of criminal activity.
 Still, he is a public figure as CEO and chairman of a publicly-held company and the NYSE chairman.
 The NYSE is a self-regulatory organization (a DSRO) charged with self-policing trading on the exchange and trading of all its member firms, publicly traded listed companies, and members.
 As such, it purports to be the pinnacle of self-regulation and transparency and the epitome of free market capitalism.

 Then-Senator Loeffler was involved in an insider trading scandal in 2020.
 At that time, Loeffler was accused of trading on information she received in a confidential briefing about the impact of the COVID-19 virus.
 She and her financial advisors then sold stocks that the virus would hurt.
 After an investigation, Loeffler and Sprecher were not charged in the insider trading case.